ushakdesiraju/ushakdesiraju.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Anumanchi Usha Kumari
+title: Prakhar Rathi

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Computer Science Lecturer & Educational Administrator
+role: Data Scientist

 # Organizations/Affiliations to show in About widget
 organizations: